home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 ## Calendar trigger

-Calendar trigger fires when a [Calendar](/integrations/calendar/) event starts or ends, allowing much more flexible automations that using the Calendar entity state which only supports a single event start at a time.
+Calendar trigger fires when a [Calendar](/integrations/calendar/) event starts or ends, allowing for much more flexible automations than using the Calendar entity state which only supports a single event start at a time.

 An optional time offset can be given to have it fire a set time before or after the calendar event (e.g., 5 minutes before event start).